Does Carbon Offsetting Actually Work?

 What Is Carbon Offsetting?

 In simple terms, carbon offsetting is a way of paying for others to reduce their emissions or absorb CO2 (most commonly through planting trees) to compensate for your own carbon emissions.
 As well as tree planting schemes, offsetting schemes also consist of renewable energy schemes and appliances for developing communities and education programmes.
-James Poynter at carbon offsetting subscription service Carbon Neutral Britain told us: ‘Carbon Offsetting is the prevention or removal of Greenhouse Gasses (more commonly referred to as Carbon Emissions) from the atmosphere, to compensate for emissions created elsewhere.’
+James Poynter at carbon offsetting subscription service Carbon Neutral Britain told us: ‘Carbon Offsetting is the prevention or removal of greenhouse gases (more commonly referred to as ‘carbon emissions’) from the atmosphere, to compensate for emissions created elsewhere.’

 How Does It Work?

-Projects include tree planting and renewable energy projects.
-Carbon emissions for activities or projects are calculated and ‘offset’ via projects that must qualify as additional (put in place specifically as a carbon offsetting exercise).
-‘Carbon Offsetting works in practice via projects around the world that prevent or remove Greenhouse Gasses, such as tree planting, deforestation prevention/protection, and renewable projects such as Wind, Solar and Hydro Power,’ James told us.
+‘Carbon Offsetting works in practice via projects around the world that prevent or remove greenhouse gases, such as tree planting, deforestation prevention and protection, and renewable projects such as Wind, Solar and Hydro Power,’ James says.
 ‘Third party standards ensure the project is “additional”, meaning the project would not have otherwise occurred if it was not funded by the Carbon Credit purchases themselves.
 In addition, the standards also ensure the projects have secondary benefits (not just offsetting emissions) – providing employment, education, and a positive impact on the biodiversity and wildlife within the region.’

 ‘There are many different third-party standards, but the three largest and most regulated (used by CarbonNeutral Britain), are the Verified Carbon Standard (VCS), Gold Standard Voluntary Emission Reductions (VER), and the United Nations Certified Emission Reductions (CER) programmes.
 In particular, CER projects are regulated by the United Nations directly.’